Prescription Errors Can Cause Serious Side Effects

 If you have suffered a serious injury due to a prescription error, contact Attorney David Kates today.
 With over 20 years of experience in law, Attorney Kates will fight on your behalf to seek justice for what you endured.

-For results-driven legal assistance, contact our firm at (718) 866-3664 or fill out this online contact form.
+For results-driven legal assistance, contact Law Office of David A. Kates, PLLC at (718) 866-3664 or fill out this online contact form.